neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## Custom roles

-We aim to introduce custom roles for Neon Authorize, beyond the "authenticated" and "anonymous" roles we have now.
-We're also exploring the idea of adding "Neon-managed", which would be managed by our platform and included by default in every branch and read replica.
+We aim to introduce custom roles for Neon Authorize, in addition to the "authenticated" and "anonymous" roles we have now.
+We're also exploring the idea of adding a "Neon-managed" role, which would be managed by our platform and included by default in every branch and read replica.

 ## JWT audience checks